bmosoluciones/now-lms/README.md

 ## Contributing
 Thanks for your interest in contributing with the NOW-LMS project, please note that this is a open source projects so your contribution will be available to others for free under the terns of the Apache License, please refers to the [CONTRIBUTING](https://github.com/bmosoluciones/now-lms/blob/main/docs/CONTRIBUTING.md) file to start.

+## Logo

+The NOW - LMS is based in work by [rawpixel.com](https://www.freepik.es/vector-gratis/plantilla-logotipo-empresa-educacion-vector-diseno-marca-texto-centro-educativo_18879972.htm).